tkob/mlmsgpack/TUTORIAL.md

     val it = (0.0, fromList[]) : real * BytesIO.instream

 The combinator takes 'a unpacker and a function of ('a -> 'b) and makes 'b unpacker.
-Since unpackInt is an int unpacker and Real.fromInt is of type `int -> real', `unpackInt >> Real.fromInt' is a real unpacker.
+Since unpackInt is an int unpacker and Real.fromInt is of type `int -> real`, `unpackInt >> Real.fromInt` is a real unpacker.

 ## Online processing